boomland/VoiceFilter-by-Megatron3000ultraSkill/README.md

 + Removing speaker's voice from the background noise

 ## Tasks
-+ Replicate the resutls of
++ Replicate the resutls of [VoiceFilter paper](https://arxiv.org/pdf/1810.04826.pdf)
 + Analyze if filtered audio samples improve quality for speech recognition
 + Reverse the model so it keeps all but one